 FT Live: Future of Retail 2024 review: fast fashion giant Asos drops anchor for digital marketplaces

-There are two models they use:
+There are two models in use here:

 • Hybrid model: means Asos do still place their own orders six to nine months out with suppliers and take that stock in for use on their online platform.
 The offer is supported by its own studios to aid online storytelling but they’re not restrictive in their approach to market.